-We all have habits that we carry about with us that cause us to think we are living life, but are we really living life, or on we on autopilot?
+We all have habits that we carry about with us that cause us to think we are living life, but are we really living life, or are we on autopilot?

 When we stop and ask ourselves some tough questions, we start to get to the heart of what is causing us grief in our lives, and we can become stronger for it.

-Here are 8 brutal truths about life that will make you stronger once you accept the harsh reality.
+Here are eight brutal truths about life that will make you stronger.

 Many people spend every waking hour of their lives living in the past, wishing for do-overs and a chance to make things right again, or different.
 We wallow in our sorrows and worry about things we said or did to ourselves and others.